-Dana’s autopsy report showed that she died from head injuries so severe that they more likely would have been caused by a car crash rather than a “yoga fall.”
+Dana’s autopsy report (pdf) showed that she died from head injuries so severe that they more likely would have been caused by a car crash than a “yoga fall.”
 Even so, the medical examiner ruled that Dana’s death was the result of a catastrophic yoga accident.
 Case closed.

 To Dana’s family, the conclusions of the police and the coroner were absurd.
 Her family hired attorneys and investigators — including former L.A.
 City Attorney Carmen Trutanich and former LBPD homicide detective Bryan McMahon — to obtain police reports and home-surveillance videos related to the case.
 The homicide investigation had been shoddy at best, they learned.
 Police, with the approval of the coroner’s office, had allowed Dana’s organs to be harvested by One Legacy before her autopsy was performed.

-In 2017, more than three years after Dana’s death, a former homicide investigator with the Los Angeles County Sheriff’s Department wrote: “At a minimum, as it now stands, Dana’s death appears mysterious, suspicious, and inconsistent with some of the physical evidence.
-I think some of the mystery can be clarified with further inquiry.
+In 2017, more than three years after Dana’s death, former homicide investigator with the Los Angeles County Sheriff’s Department Mark Lillienfeld wrote: “At a minimum, as it now stands, Dana’s death appears mysterious, suspicious, and inconsistent with some of the physical evidence.
+I think some of the mystery can be clarified with further inquiry.”